Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 ------------------------------------------------------------------------
 # Uninstall
-- To uninstall "AM" just run the command `am -R am`
-- To uninstall "AppMan" just remove it and the directory `$HOME/.config/appman`
+*- To uninstall "AM" just run the command `am -R am`* *- To uninstall "AppMan" just remove it and the directory `$HOME/.config/appman`*

-Note, before you remove your CLI, use the option `-R` to remove the apps installed using the following syntax:
+*Note, before you remove your CLI, use the option `-R` to remove the apps installed using the following syntax:*
 ```
 am -R {PROGRAM1} {PROGRAM2} {PROGRAM3}...
 ```